-The cost of "other-than-personnel-services" ("OTPS"), office supplies, for example, related to on-site activities are usually part of the supportive services operating budget, and thus not included in the M&O budget.
+The cost of other-than-personnel-services (OTPS),(e.g., office supplies) related to on-site activities is usually part of the supportive services operating budget, and not included in the operating budget.
 In limited cases, this cost cannot be supported by other sources, and if the lender allows, it can be included here.
-The cost is entirely driven by the staffing plan, and should be prepared as a budget detailing each cost.
+The staffing plan drives the cost, and it should be prepared as a budget detailing each cost.